-- Manage own academic research and administrative activities.
-This involves smallscale project management, developing research questions within a specific context, and co-ordinating multiple aspects of work to meet deadlines - Adapt existing and develop new scientific techniques, research methodologies and experimental protocols. - Test hypotheses and analyse scientific data from a variety of sources, reviewing and refining working hypotheses as appropriate. - Collaborate in the preparation of scientific reports for publication in top ranking journals and leading conferences.
-Write research articles for high impact peer-reviewed journals, book chapters, and reviews.
-Occasionally present papers and posters at international and national conferences. - Develop software in the area of probabilistic Bayesian methods, statistical inference, and/or safety/robustness guarantees for neural networks. - Assist with project reporting, as required, including contributing to project meetings and workshops. - Contribute ideas for new research projects. - Develop ideas for generating research income, and present detailed research proposals to senior researchers. - Act as a source of information and advice to other members of the group on scientific protocols and experimental techniques. - Represent the project and/or research group at project meetings and external meetings/seminars, either with other members of the group or alone. - Assist in the supervision of post-graduate students working on related projects.
+- Provide leadership in the relevant research aspects of the project, developing research questions within a specific context, conducting individual research, analysing detailed and complex qualitative and/or quantitative data from a variety of sources, generating original ideas, and co-ordinating multiple aspects of work to meet deadlines. - Develop, establish and pursue appropriate scientific techniques, research methodologies and experimental protocols. - Initiate publication of research results in top ranking journals and leading conferences.
+Regularly write research articles for high impact peer-reviewed journals, book chapters, and reviews.
+Present papers at international and national conferences, and lead seminars to disseminate research findings. - Develop software in the area of probabilistic verification/synthesis, safety/robustness guarantees for neural networks, autonomous multi-agent systems, symbolic AI and model checking methods (SAT, SMT) and/or game-theoretic techniques. - Assist with management of the project and project reporting, as required, including organising project meetings and workshops. - Agree clear task objectives, organise, and delegate work to other members of the project team and coach other members of the project on specialist methodologies or procedures, as necessary. - Raise research funds through grant applications, and manage own area of a larger research budget.

-- Member of departmental committees advising on scientific and management matters for the department. - The post holder may have the opportunity to teach.
+- Share responsibility for shaping the research group's plans and the writing of groupfunding applications for new research projects. - Liaise with funding bodies and provide information to project stakeholders and represent the project and/or research group at external meetings/seminars, either with other members of the team or alone. - Carry out collaborative projects with team/group members and other research groups. - Act as a source of information and advice to other members of the group on scientific protocols and experimental techniques. - Represent the project and/or research group at project meetings and external meetings/seminars, either with other members of the group or alone. - Assist in the supervision of postdoctoral researchers and post-graduate students working on related projects. - Member of departmental committees advising on scientific and management matters for the department. - The post holder may have the opportunity to teach.
 This may include lecturing, smallgroup teaching, and tutoring of undergraduates and graduate students. - The post holder will carry out any other duties as are within the scope, spirit and purpose of the job as requested by their line manager or the Principal Investigators.